 9. State College, Pennsylvania

-University: Penn State University (University Park campus)
+- University: Penn State University (University Park campus)

 10. Corvallis, Oregon

 The city has several high-tech and biotech companies, such as NUVI and Controlled Climate Technologies.
-Oregon State University also significantly contributes to the development of research and innovation.
+Oregon State University also significantly contributes to research and innovation.
 Residents enjoy a high standard of living and excellent education, healthcare, and recreational facilities.
 The stable job market and pleasant living environment make Corvallis a highly desirable university town.

 Best University Towns in US (Continued)